Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 > P.S: starting docker postgres and mongodb instances for `staging` and `prod` may not be necessary since you would want to use real(remotely provisioned) databases for those.

-**Option 2: update the `docker-compose.yaml` file on the project's root - using either the `docker-compose.postgres.template.yaml` or the `docker-compose.mongo.template.yaml` file(that are also available on the project root directory) as a guide - depending on the database type you wish to use.
+**Option 2: update the `docker-compose.yaml` file on the project's root, using either the `docker-compose.postgres.template.yaml` or the `docker-compose.mongo.template.yaml` file as a guide - depending on the database type you wish to use.
 Then start all the databases at once**.

 ```bash
 docker compose up -d
 ```

-CONNECT YOUR DATABASES TO A POSTGRESQL GUI SOFTWARE/SERVICE - E.G PGADMIN(OR A SIMILAR, E.G MONGODBCOMPASS - FOR MONGODB), TO VIEW THEM.
+CONNECT YOUR DATABASES TO A POSTGRESQL GUI SOFTWARE/SERVICE - E.G PGADMIN(OR A SIMILAR, E.G MONGODB COMPASS - FOR MONGODB), TO VIEW THEM.

 ## Prisma-specific Guides.

 Normally, Prisma interacts directly(by default) with a `.env` file that should be on the project root, hence would not know if to use a different(custom) environment variables file - as it actually should for this template.
-Since this template maintains a decentralized/modular environmental variables file structure, the `dotenv-cli` package(a package that should already be installed at the project dependency installation stage if you followed the instructions properly), is used to specify which environmental variables file to use against prisma commands.
+Since this template maintains a decentralized/modular environmental variables file structure, the `dotenv-cli` package(a package that should already be installed at the project dependencies-installation stage if you followed the instructions properly), is used to specify which environmental variables file to use against prisma commands.

 Below is a sample command for running a migration against the PostgreSQL database in Prisma dev mode.